+1.1 Purpose

-1.1 Purpose e (a) This document comprises general Design Guidelines that principles to be used in the design of Primary and Post-pu the objective of achieving design quality, facilitating timely buildings that represent value for money, and which can be efficiently and economically managed through their life cy rimary schools with completion of be effectively, (b) This document, in conjunction with other relevant design intended both as a design tool-kit for the Client and Desi part of a set of reference documents for the evaluation of submissions. gn Team and as (c) The Suite of Design Guidance documents is intended to a and proper planning of buildings in response to the educa particular school as determined in the brief formulation pr ational needs of a In the case of Community and Comprehensive Schools a Schools the Minister for Education and Science is the Cl purposes of this document the term "Olient" shall also en School Authorities. ient, but for the .0 1.2 Design Guidance Suite (a) e The General Design Guidelines for Schools (Primary and part of a suite of Department of Education and Science [[guidance documents for Primary and Post-primary school DoES] design [DoES Technical Guidance Document [TGD] DoES -TGD General Design Guidelines for Schools 020 - Construction Standards for Schools 021 - Primary School Design Guidelines 022 Post-primary School Design Guidelines 023 Postannary Fixed furniture Details 024 Post primary Room Layouts SU Mechanical & Electrical Building Services Engineering Guidelines for Temporary Accommodation School Buildings 001 \mathbf{O} / Mechanical & Electrical Building Services Engineering Guidelines for Primary School Buildings 002 Mechanical & Electrical Building Services Engineering Guidelines for Post-primary School Buildings 003 CHIVED - Information & Communication Technology (ICT) Infrastructure Guidelines for Primary Schools 004 - Information & Communication Technology (ICT) 005 Infrastructure Guidelines for Post-primary Schools
+- (a) This document comprises general Design Guidelines that state the general principles to be used in the design of Primary and Post-primary schools with the objective of achieving design quality, facilitating timely completion of buildings that represent value for money, and which can be effectively, efficiently and economically managed through their life cycle. - (b) This document, in conjunction with other relevant design guidance, is intended both as a design tool-kit for the Client and Design Team and as part of a set of reference documents for the evaluation of design submissions. - (c) The Suite of Design Guidance documents is intended to assist in the design and proper planning of buildings in response to the educational needs of a particular school as determined in the brief formulation process. - In the case of Community and Comprehensive Schools and some Primary Schools the Minister for Education and Science is the Client, but for the purposes of this document the term "Client" shall also encompass the School Authorities.

+1.2 Design Guidance Suite

+(a) The General Design Guidelines for Schools (Primary and Post-primary) is part of a suite of Department of Education and Skills [DoES] design guidance documents for Primary and Post-primary schools which includes:

+DoES Technical Guidance Document [TGD] DoES -TGD

+General Design Guidelines for Schools 020

+Construction Standards for Schools 021

+Primary School Design Guidelines 022

+Post-primary School Design Guidelines 023

+Post-primary Fixed furniture Details 024

+Post-primary Room Layouts

+Mechanical & Electrical Building Services Engineering 001

+Guidelines for Temporary Accommodation School

+Buildings

+Mechanical & Electrical Building Services Engineering 002

+Guidelines for Primary School Buildings

+Mechanical & Electrical Building Services Engineering 003

+Guidelines for Post-primary School Buildings

+Information & Communication Technology (ICT) 004

+Infrastructure Guidelines for Primary Schools

+Information & Communication Technology (ICT) 005

+Infrastructure Guidelines for Post-primary Schools

+Energy Information Form 006